 Personal data includes an identifier like:

 - your name

-- an identification number, such as your National Insurance or passport number
+- an identification number, for example your National Insurance or passport number

-- your location data, such as your home address or mobile phone GPS data
+- your location data, for example your home address or mobile phone GPS data

-- an online identifier, such as your IP or email address.
+- an online identifier, for example your IP or email address.

 Sensitive personal data is also covered in GDPR as special categories of personal data.
 The special categories specifically include: